What are the dates & opening times?

 - The following cards (part of the PASS Scheme): Validate UK, CitizenCard

-Am I allowed to bring other liquids in to the show?
+Am I allowed to bring liquids other than alcohol in to the show?

 Is there a funfair?